shljsl75891/ignite-skills/namaste-nodejs/season_01/ep03-write-code/README.md

 - In NodeJS, this global object is known as `global`.
 - In web workers, global object can be accessed using `self`.

-`globalThis` was introduced In ECMAScript 2020.
+`globalThis` was introduced In ECMAScript 2020 (by TC39 committe).
 It provides a consistent way to access global object regardless of JS Runtime environment.